-Sandra, a 29-year-old newly wed shares in agreement with John.
+Sandra, a 29-year-old newlywed shares in agreement with John.
 “Monetary benefits to having a child given by the government can probably only go so far.
 I am not enticed by the benefits at all because even if they give us a sum of money for giving birth or give maternity leave, the responsibility and pressure of raising a child for the next 21 years lie solely on the parents.
-So until my husband and I are ready for that, we won’t have a child just because the monetary or childcare benefits.”
+So until my husband and I are ready for that, we won’t have a child just because of the monetary or childcare benefits.”

 Surely, such cash incentives and extended paternity leave will not be sufficient to support our families with young children or to encourage them to expand their family nucleus.
-Parents are concerned about having children in a country with high cost of living and high educational fees for their children.
+Parents are concerned about having children in a country with a high cost of living and high educational fees for their children.

 - Developments in the Pre-school sector

 Though Ruth is pleased with the plans for developing the pre-school sector in Singapore, she is concerned that the cost of education would increase if they are located closer to parents’ workplaces, especially in the CBD area.
 “If the pre-school or childcare fees continue to be exorbitant, how would parents afford to have more than two children?
-Private centers are not subsidized by the government but what if the most feasible childcare for a family is run by a private center?
-Work longer hours to earn to pay for the childcare but spend more time away from the family, or spend a longer time travelling to settle childcare arrangements and still not have sufficient time with the family?”
+Private centres are not subsidized by the government but what if the most feasible childcare for a family is run by a private centre?
+Work longer hours to earn to pay for the childcare but spend more time away from the family, or spend a long time travelling to settle childcare arrangements and still not have sufficient time with the family?”

 With the competitive demands of the childcare centres and long waiting lists to secure a place for their children, parents are pleased to know that more childcare centres will be set up.
-However, parents are also concerned with guidelines such as the teacher to student ratio, standard of service and education within the centre.
-“The teaching assistants and/or helpers are not necessarily certified in all the centers but are being employed to work with and care for our children.
+However, parents are also concerned with guidelines such as the teacher to student ratio, the standard of service and education within the centre.
+“The teaching assistants and/or helpers are not necessarily certified in all the centres but are being employed to work with and care for our children.
 These existing issues need to be addressed before the new policies take place in order for a good and strong foundation to be rooted in our pre-school system.”

 - New Car Policy

-Also, with the new budget with restrictions on car loans and paying of a substantial amount of the purchase price, now only rich people will be able to afford cars in Singapore.
+Also, with the new budget with restrictions on car loans and paying a substantial amount of the purchase price, now only rich people will be able to afford cars in Singapore.
 They wouldn’t feel any pinch paying 50% of the purchase price upfront as compared to an average income family who is really in need of a vehicle for their family.
 This has gotten many Singaporeans upset.
 Ruth was very dismayed with regards to the new policy on cars.
-She shared that her family had harbored plans to purchase a second-hand car in the future so that she can chauffer her children to and from school, saving a lot more time as a family.
+She shared that her family had harboured plans to purchase a second-hand car in the future so that she can chauffer her children to and from school, saving a lot more time as a family.
 “With the new ruling, we may never be able to own a car.”

 “Yes, the children can take the school bus in future but that costs quite a sum too, and may not be less expensive than public transport.
-Precious time is also taken up with their traveling to and from school.
+Precious time is also taken up with their travelling to and from school.
 Where you are picked up from on the bus’s route could mean a difference of half to one hour’s worth of sleep.”
 Ruth is of the opinion that young families are truly in need of affordable transport in terms of owning a car.
 “Have you tried to wrestle a stroller, a baby and a toddler onto a crowded bus or train at peak hour before?
 Doing that on my own is honestly a mountainous task.
-This does not include the shopping after the trip is made.
+This does not include shopping after the trip is made.
 Taking a taxi is a possibility, but with the peak hour surcharge, the waiting time to hail a cab AND making it home in time for bed, the entire process wears the parents and children out.”

 While we may have a long list of hopes and dreams that the government do more to support the different families in Singapore, I believe that we do see how the government is making an effort to make huge scale changes to several components in our budget ahead.
 There is definitely plenty of room for more improvements and I do hope to see them implemented before my child grows up in time.

-Written by Yvonne Chee
+Written by Yvonne Chee.

 What are your views on the new budget?
 Share them with us in the comment box below!